saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 ### 👉 Step 4 - Testing to see if everything works

-So to confirm if all you have done works well, you can now alter the image in our deployment yaml file from our github repository, so i will edit the yaml file from github now
+So to confirm if all you have done works well, you can now alter the image in our deployment yaml file from our GitHub repository, so I will edit the yaml file from Github now

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/make-changes.webp`} alt="Okay, thats all"/>